Data Science related faculty from UD and affiliated institutions.

 B.S.
 Math, B.S.
 Physics from Pennsylvania State University, Ph.D. in Applied Mathematics from Cornell University.
 At UD since 2000.
 Author of four books on computational methods.
 Author/coauthor of free software packages for numerical computing.
 Founder and inaugural Director of the Center for Applications of Mathematics in Medicine.
 Expert on spectral discretizations of differential equations.

-As a reporter, Dawn Fallik has covered a Super Bowl, an execution and spent a month in India reporting on the tsunami.
-She has a master’s in data analysis and was co-director of the National Institute of Computer-Assisted Reporting at the University of Missouri.
+As a reporter, Dawn Fallik covered a Super Bowl, an execution, and the Indian Ocean tsunami.
+She was the co-director of the National Institute of Computer-Assisted Reporting at the University of Missouri, where she worked with journalists to obtain federal, state and local data (once on 3480 cartridges.)
 She was a staff writer for The Associated Press and The Philadelphia Inquirer’s medical desk before coming to UD in 2007.
 She now writes for The Wall Street Journal, The Washington Post and Neurology Today.
-She is working on a book about the medical ramifications of chronic loneliness called “Generation Lonely: 10,000 Followers and No Friends.”
+She is part of a team of UD researchers who recently won an NSF grant to investigate illicit mining.
+She is also interested in the medical ramifications of chronic loneliness and spoke at SXSW – “Generation Lonely: 10,000 Followers and No Friends.”

-I am an Associate Professor in the Department of Electrical and Computer Engineering at the University of Delaware.
+I am a Professor in the Department of Electrical and Computer Engineering at the University of Delaware.
 I am also affiliated with the Department of Computer and Information Sciences, Institute for Financial Services Analytics and Center for Bioinformatics and Computational Biology.

 I lead the InfoLab group working on exciting topics related to information management such as Information Retrieval, Knowledge base, Data Mining and Biomedical Informatics.
 My research has been supported by National Science Foundation, University of Delaware Research Foundation and companies such as HP Labs and JPMorgan Chase.